Hike in efficiency

-Globally, organizations are turning towards automation to achieve better responsiveness, much improved customer experiences, cost optimization, employee productivity, and resource rationalization.
-In the year 2016, JLT India started pondering over how to leverage technology to deliver much improved customer experience, consistently great quality outputs, contain cost and improve the effectiveness of their offshore operations.
-The idea of experimenting with Robotic Process Automation (RPA) sparked when the company’s Director of Operations was introduced to such technologies at their very nascent stage at a NASSCOM conference.
-It caught his attention starkly, and he immediately decided to take it up.
+Globally, organizations are turning towards automation to achieve better responsiveness, much-improved customer experiences, cost optimization, employee productivity, and resource rationalization.
+In the year 2016, JLT India started pondering over how to leverage technology to deliver much-improved customer experience, consistently great quality outputs, contain cost and improve the effectiveness of their offshore operations.
+The idea of experimenting with robotic process automation (RPA) sparked when the company’s Director of Operations was introduced to such technologies at their very nascent stage at a NASSCOM conference.
+It caught his attention and he immediately decided to take it up.

 It was logical to start with Employee Benefits.
 The business had already matured to end-to-end processing of work from India, and had adequate volume of manual repeatable tasks.
 Also, when we evaluated the systems and applications, they were suitable for RPA

 Once the business problem was identified, the next step was to find the right technology and partner.
-At the proof of concept (POC) stage, JLT India evaluated various available options based on key parameters.
+At the proof of concept (PoC) stage, JLT India evaluated various available options based on key parameters.
 "We assessed the top three RPA vendors in the industry.
-The verdict was in favor of UiPath, once we learned in-depth about UiPath’s Enterprise RPA Platform, the simplicity of getting started, the ease of use and multiple other strengths” says Nikhil Kolthankar, Manager - Digital Solutions at JLT India.
+The verdict was in favor of UiPath, once we learned in-depth about the UiPath Platform, the simplicity of getting started, the ease of use and multiple other strengths” says Nikhil Kolthankar, Manager, Digital Solutions at JLT India.